contentauth/c2pa-python/tests/perf/README.md

 The baseline captures this expected static overhead.
 Future runs compare against it: if `leaked_bytes` grows beyond the baseline by more than 10%, the run fails.

+The framework runs `gc.collect()` twice after the scenario finishes, while memray is still tracking.
+Without that sweep, objects sitting in not-yet-collected reference cycles would be counted in `leaked_bytes` and the number would depend on garbage collector timing rather than on actual leaks.
+With it, `leaked_bytes` means memory that is still allocated even though nothing in Python can reach it: true leaks plus the one-time static overhead described above.

 ### How to confirm no leak exists?

 Run with a higher iteration count than default (100) and compare: